 - Then you may decide whether or not to use a weapon with the normal attack.
 If you use a weapon, pick a weapon that will be set to be the one that works with this attack.
-If you don't, then you allocate +5 to damage or +10 to accuracy to the attack as it is unarmed.
+If you don't, then you allocate +10 to damage or accuracy as it is unarmed.

 - Then you pick a range.
 Close range means it can only hit people adjacent to you.
 Mid-range means it can hit people further away but you have to subtract 5 from damage.
 Long-range means you must subtract an additional 10 from damage and 10 from accuracy.
 Note that you cannot have negative damage or accuracy, so if that results from the range you wish, adjust the allocation of accuracy/damage and try again.
 Also if the attack is unarmed, keep in mind that the attack will move you to the distance you've picked--and if that happens to be over a pit or blocked by something... well, tough luck.
 You'll always have to move that distance when using that unarmed Normal attack.

 - Finally you can pick how many targets it hits.
+Note that, this overrides any other concept of target, e.g. unless otherwise stated, you only can hit one target at a time, even if two foes are standing right up in your face.
 One target: you can keep your attack as it is.
 Two targets: Damage is halved between two targets when you swing at two of them.
 Three or more targets: Damage is split between all three targets when you swing at all of them, and you take a -5 to accuracy when you do that.